uujava/kotlin-stateless-properties/README.md

 # kotlin-stateless-properties
-Proof of concept for stateless properties in kotlin
+Proof of concept for stateless properties in Kotlin

 Proposed optimization:
 - Delegate to statically initialized fields if delegate object doesn't have state associated with an object instance.